Domestic flight prices up 40 percent since beginning of year - NewsBreak

 ( The Hill ) — Domestic flight prices have increased 40 percent since the beginning of 2022 and are expected to rise an additional 10 percent next month.

 Flight booking website Hopper said the price of a domestic round trip is averaging $330, a 7 percent jump above 2019 costs.
-International round trips are currently averaging $810, a 25 percent increase from the start of the year.JetBlue bids $3.6 billion for Spirit Airlines, putting Frontier merger up in the air
+International round trips are currently averaging $810, a 25 percent increase from the start of the year.Louisiana woman jailed after leaving drugs inside of her child’s lunch bag

 The combination of high demand and rising fuel costs is largely driving the price hike for flights.